bcgov/alcs/services/README.md

 ALCS and Portal support mutual TLS to ensure secure communication.
 TLS also enabled for local environment using the self-signed certificates included in the source code.
 If you need to generate new set of certificates or learn more about the process refer to [certstrap](https://github.com/square/certstrap)

 TS implementation of \*.proto files can be provided manually or generated using [ts-proto](https://github.com/stephenh/ts-proto/blob/main/NESTJS.markdown) tool

-TODO: provide more detailed instruction on initial setup